-The failure of a mandated reporter hereunder to report a potential violation promptly to the Chief Human Resources Officer or Dean of Students is, itself, a violation of this Policy, except in the case of an individual whose profession and University responsibilities requires them to keep certain communications confidential (e.g., a professional counselor).
-Such an individual is not required to report confidential communications received while performing those privileged responsibilities.
+When to Report.
+All reports or complaints shall be made as promptly as possible after the occurrence.
+Failure to Report is a Violation.
+A failure to report this information is a violation of this Policy, except in the case of an individual whose profession and university responsibilities requires them to keep certain communications confidential (e.g., a professional counselor).
+Such an individual is not required to report confidential communications received while performing those University responsibilities.

 Right to file criminal complaint.
-A complainant has the right to file a criminal complaint regarding any conduct that may constitute a crime at any time before, during or after the University's investigation.
+A complainant has the right to file a criminal complaint before, during or after the University's investigation.

 Amnesty Policy.
-The University encourages the reporting of all potential violations of this policy.
-Sometimes individuals are hesitant to report because they fear being charged with other policy violations.
-Because the University has a paramount interest in protecting the well-being of its community and remedying Discrimination and Harassment, other policy violations will be considered, if necessary, separately from allegations under the Policy and the circumstances under which the other policy violations became known will be considered as a mitigating factor.
+The University encourages the reporting of all concerns regarding Discrimination and Harassment.
+Sometimes individuals are hesitant to report instances of Discrimination or Harassment because they fear being charged with other policy violations.
+Because the University has a paramount interest in protecting the well-being of its community and remedying Discrimination and Harassment, other policy violations will be considered, if necessary, separately from allegations under the Policy.

 Confidentiality.
 The University will maintain the privacy of the complaint, and the privacy of the persons involved, to the greatest extent possible, consistent with its goal of conducting a thorough and complete investigation and to the extent permitted by law.
-It is important to understand that while the University will treat information it has received with appropriate sensitivity, nonetheless there may be a need to share certain information within the University for the purposes of investigating, stopping, or preventing discrimination and harassment.
+It is important to understand that while the University will treat information it has received with appropriate sensitivity, nonetheless there may be a need to share certain information within the University for the purposes of investigating, stopping, or preventing Discrimination and Harassment.